bosbec/mobileresponseDocs/dialogs/NewWelcomeToAdmin.md

 To continue using the service after your test period ends, add your credit card information under **Settings and Billing**.

 Should you have any questions during your development journey, please contact us at **support@bosbec.com**.

+_When clicking "Got it" you'll be prompted to install included services._